b1naryth1ef/rowboat-docs/src/general.md

 This is where you assign levels to each role!
 Remember, the default level is 0 if a user doesn't have one of the listed roles.
 Users will have the highest level of the roles they're assigned.

 By default, each level has a certain rank associated with it: 0 - Default, 10 - Trusted, 50 - Mod, 100 - Admin.
-You can view the default rank required for each command on the [Rowboat Docs] (https://rowboat.party/plugins/admin.html)
+You can view the default rank required for each command by looking at the Commands section for the plugin.

 Levels can be assigned anywhere from 0 to 100, keeping in mind the default permissions given in the Rowboat Docs.